 The menu is extensive and tries to focus on the simple everyday dishes, which have worked well for most of us; as for most of us, Lebanese was mostly about Shawarma.
 I tried to order a mix of usual and new dishes and I started with a Spicy Hummus which unlike the usual hummus has some chillies grinded into the paste, comes along fresh soft khabus unlike the hard and pre-baked ones available around the market.
 This was soft and warm as chapati and would work well with most of the Indian food too.

-A Lamb Manoushe is a hard baked bread topped with minced meat and hint of Mediterranean spices served in a round platter like a pizza but it does not have much toppings, sauces or even dressings and the base is extremely thin, in a picture it might look like a pizza but its quiet different.
-People who are in for meat treat should definitely order the Mixed grill which has 2 each pieces of mutton seekh kawab, chicken kawab and chicken touk with vegetables and potato wedges.
+A Lamb Manoushe is a hard-baked bread topped with minced meat and a hint of Mediterranean spices served in a round platter like a pizza but it does not have many toppings, sauces or even dressings and the base is extremely thin, in a picture it might look like a pizza but its quite different.
+People who are in for meat treat should definitely order the Mixed grill which has 2 each piece of mutton seekh kawab, chicken kawab and chicken touk with vegetables and potato wedges.

 An Oriental Leg of Lamb is a dish that shocked me a good bit when I inquired how much does it take to prepare it, the answer came 10 minutes.
 I was quiet certain right away that this is definitely not a complete leg of lamb i.e. raan.
 In the committed time span a plate with caramelised rice topped with a morsel of raan was placed in front as a call of confirmation.
 The meat was tender cooked but somehow this wasn’t what I would expect of something remotely called leg of lamb.